Tsunesaburō Makiguchi: Wartime arrest

 During World War II, Makiguchi opposed Japan's military government's attempts to impose the doctrine of State Shinto through strict control of religions and thoughts inimical to its war effort.
-While there was some debate as to whether Makiguchi's actions were in direct opposition to the war, it is clear that "his outspoken criticism of the prevailing belief system represents an implicit and explicit protest against an extreme abuse of the educational process for militarist purposes."

 In 1943, due to his refusal to accept the Shinto talisman as a symbol of acquiescence to the state doctrine and support the war, he was arrested and imprisoned as a "thought criminal" together with Jōsei Toda and 20 senior leaders of Sōka Kyōiku Gakkai for violating the Peace Preservation Law revised in 1941 and under which tens of thousands were arrested.
 Already in his seventies, Makiguchi was subjected to harsh interrogation as the authorities sought to force him to recant his beliefs.
-Most of the other imprisoned members of Soka Kyoiku Gakkai caved to the extreme interrogation tactics, however Makiguchi never yielded, continuing to assert the value of freedom of religion as a fundamental human right.
 On 18 November 1944, Makiguchi died in prison of malnutrition.
-His cremated ashes were buried in a Buddhist Stupa in Taisekiji Temple, in Shizuoka Prefecture right next to the Pagoda where it remains today.
+His cremated ashes were buried in a Buddhist Stupa in Taisekiji Temple (Shizuoka Prefecture).

+There was some debate as to whether Makiguchi's actions can be considered as an opposition to the war,.
+The Soka Gakkai considers that "his outspoken criticism of the prevailing belief system represents an implicit and explicit protest against an extreme abuse of the educational process for militarist purposes."
+But historian and buddhist monk Brian Victoria states that Makiguchi cannot be considered as a political or religious dissident.
+In a 2014 study of Makiguchi's writings, Brian Victoria considers that Makiguchi was defending his own Nichiren buddhism belief, but was not the anti-war zealot described by the Soka Gakkai today.